 Welcome to the Olympic Barbell Review.
 If you’re in the market for a quality barbell, or you’re looking to learn the basics of barbell construction, you’ve come to the right place.
-Whether you’re a man, woman, or youngster; or whether you’re looking for an Olympic bar, power bar, or a bar for Crossfit, you will find a large selection of bars on the market and this article will hopefully help you find the perfect bar for your home or garage gym.
+Whether you’re a man, woman, or youngster; or whether you’re looking for an Olympic bar, power bar, or a bar for Crossfit, you will find information on a large selection of the bars on the market.
+With any luck, this article will help you find the perfect bar for you and your home or garage gym.